Karijini National Park

 Karijini is one of our favourite National Parks in Australia.
 The best times to travel are late autumn, winter, and early spring (April to October); the dry season.
 The most pleasant day temps can be experienced from May to September.
 Read on for more insights and tips on how to avoid the crowds.
 Also, don't miss our '9 Must-Know Tips' at the end of this article!

-September temps are still bearable around 30°C. It’s a good month to visit the mindblowing National Park and swimming through the refreshing waterholes.
-Increasing temps in October and November which makes hiking in Karijini strenuous during the day.
+September temps are still bearable around 30°C. It’s a fantastic month to visit the mindblowing National Park but come before the spring break.
+Swim through the chilly waterholes.
+You won't believe how cold these waterholes in the gorges are.
+Increasing day temps in October and November which makes hiking in Karijini strenuous during the day.
 Start early morning to avoid the midday heat.
 Carry plenty of water.

 Summer is not a good season for Karijini.
 Cyclones, heavy rainfall, and thunderstorms can happen during the rainy season from December to the end of March.
 Precipitation occurs on average just on 32 days in the entire year but the majority during summer.
 If it starts raining, you can’t enter any of these gorges.
 Road closures may happen.
 You always have to monitor the forecast.
-Flash floods can occur and the water is muddy.
-It is boiling hot and frequently topping 40°C. Even the information center is closed from mid-December to mid-February.
+Flash floods can occur, and the water is muddy.
+It is oven-hot; frequently topping 40°C. Even the information centre is closed from mid-December to late February.

 June is a perfect month to explore Karijini with its waterholes.
 In the winter months of June and July days are warm and clear with average daily temps of 22°C while night temps drop below 10°C. The existing waterholes are freezing cold.
 Hypothermia can happen; so be careful.
 You need a warm sleeping bag for camping; 0°C can occur during the night.
 There is a significant difference in the temperature at day and night during winter.
 It’s pleasant for hiking due to the low humidity.